 Wondershare Filmora and Adobe Premiere Pro are two professional video editors.
 Of course, you won’t use both.
-So, which one should you use in 2022?
-The article discusses both and covers Filmora vs Premiere Pro.
+So, which one should you use?
+The article discusses both and covers Filmora vs. Premiere Pro.

 Being industry standard, you find all the basic tools in both.
 Some of the tools both offer are:

 - volume control